rddill-IBM/BlueMix-R-Buildpack/README.md

 This is a CloudFoundry buildpack for applications which use [R](http://www.r-project.org/) for statistical computing and [CRAN](http://cran.r-project.org/) for R packages.

-It's a fork from the R buildpack for Heroku.
+It started as a fork from the R buildpack for Heroku and since then has evolved into an entirely different approach using conda to install the necessary anaconda based packages and gcc to compile those parts of R which are not yet available as conda packages.

+My thanks to [Eric Dill](https://github.com/ericdill) for introducing me to conda and for creating the initial working script to automate this install.

-R is ‘GNU S’, a freely available language and environment for statistical computing and graphics which provides a wide variety of statistical and graphical techniques: linear and nonlinear modelling, statistical tests, time series analysis, classification, clustering, etc. Please consult the [R project homepage](http://www.r-project.org/) for further information.
+R is ‘GNU S’, a freely available language and environment for statistical computing and graphics which provides a wide variety of statistical and graphical techniques: linear and nonlinear modeling, statistical tests, time series analysis, classification, clustering, etc. Please consult the [R project homepage](http://www.r-project.org/) for further information.